 It sounds confusing when you hear these words that have come to describe these manipulative tactics, often used in coercive control dynamics and psychological/emotional abuse dynamics.

-Sealioning is classified with often interchanged terms such as “weaponized incompetence”, “weaponized confusion”, or “weaponized ignorance”.
+The terms “weaponized incompetence”, “weaponized confusion”, "sealioning", or “weaponized ignorance” are often used interchangeably.
 These terms can be seen in a situation where an individual feigns ignorance or confusion, while fully understanding what the other person is stating.

 At its heart, the intent and impact of these terms can be condensed into engaging in conversational strategies to promote “mental and emotional exhaustion” in another person.

-Many individuals who utilize sealioning tend to make simple statements and ask questions that may seem innocuous, however the goal is often to “wear your opponent down”.
+Many individuals who utilize weaponized incompetence tend to make simple statements and ask questions that may seem innocuous, however the goal is often to “wear your opponent down”.
 Or as Sun Tzu would say in accordance with the book The Art of War, "wearing out your opponents’ resources".

 When someone attempts to clarify the main points of the information that they are sharing, the person may then purposely distort the information shared and then continue to act confused, until the person relaying the information is psychologically worn out or exhausted.

-People engaging in sealioning (aka weaponized incompetence, weaponized confusion, weaponized ignorance) may say things like:
+People engaging in weaponized incompetence and weaponized confusion may say things like:

 “I don’t know what you mean by _______.”*